SlimC/voice-of-the-customer/README.md

     npm start
     ```

+### High Level Flow

+Training

+1. Train WKS Model
+2. Make training/testing sets
+3. Do entity replacement on the training/testing sets
+4. Design the NLC tree
+5. Do the hand classification on the replaced training and testing set
+6. Train the classifiers
+7. Validate then troubleshoot if necessary

+Processing (What the src/Processing/controller.py does)

+1. Take review and run it through entity extraction
+2. Run it through classifier
+3. Cluster
+4. make Final JSON actually turns this into something a front end can use

 ### Privacy Notice

 This node sample web application includes code to track deployments to Bluemix and other Cloud Foundry platforms.
 The following information is sent to a [Deployment Tracker][deploy_track_url] service on each deployment: